Eastern Therapeutic is a Massage Therapy Practice offering Medical Massage and Energy Work in a friendly, nurturing environment.

 Visceral manipulation is work on the internal organs and any dysfunctional fascial connections between them or with the skeletal structure.

-Fascial work is the releasing of scar tissue, no matter how old, including surgical scars, removing adhesions, and releasing connections made from overuse, extended use or acute exceeding of muscular activity, or sudden force to which the body fascia naturally tightens, the softening of which may not be soon enough.
+Fascial work is the releasing of scar tissue, no matter how old, including surgical scars, removing adhesions, and releasing connections made from overuse, extended use or acute overloading of muscles and connecting fascia, or sudden force to which the body fascia naturally tightens, the softening of which may not be soon enough.
+Regular stretching does not release fascial tightness; a slower gentler stretch which challenges the connective tissue must be used.
+Fascial work reaches deep inside without the discomfort of "deep" massage.

-Energy work can be chakra balancing or a host of other actions developing from ‘listening’ to the tissues and experiencing within myself your discomforts and finding out how to release them.
+Energy work can be chakra balancing, removing attachments and healing holes in the aura layers, resetting the flow of meridians, applying acupressure to specific tsubo's or a host of other actions developing from ‘listening’ to the tissues and experiencing within myself your discomforts and finding out how to release them.